Shirley Temple

 She was youngest presenter at the Oscars ever, at the age of 6.

-She was awarded a Star on the Hollywood Walk of Fame at 1500 Vine St. in 1960.
+She was awarded a Star on the Hollywood Walk of Fame located on 1500 Vine Street in 1960.

-She was the recipient of Kennedy Center Honors (1998) and a Screen Actors Guild Life Achievement Award (2006).
+She was the recipient of Kennedy Center Honors (1998) and the Screen Actors Guild Life Achievement Award (2006).

 She began her diplomatic career in 1969.